ga4gh/gks-metaschema/README.md

 * `schema`: Schema directory.
 Can also contain submodules for other GKS product schemas.
   * `gks_schema`: Schema directory for GKS product.
 The directory name should reflect the product, e.g. `vrs`.
     * `gks-schema-source.yaml`: Source document for the JSON Schema 2020-12.
 The file name should reflect the standard, e.g. `vrs-source.yaml`.
 The  file name **must** end with `-source.yaml`.
     * `Makefile`: Commands to create the reStructuredText and JSON files.
           This file should not change across GKS projects.
     * `prune.mk`: Cleanup of files in `def` and `json` directories based on source document.
           This file should not change across GKS projects.
+  * `Makefile`: Commands to create the reStructuredText and JSON files.

 ### Contributing to the schema